jonrtaylor/FL_covid_data_notebooks/README.md

 # FL_covid_data_notebooks
 Gather Florida's Covid data directly from the ARCGIS REST API and save them as CSV files to your computer.

+Click "Open in Colab" so that you can run the code yourself.

 FL_daily_deaths_to_csv.ipynb is a Google Colaboratory notebook which anyone can use to download the daily reported Covid deaths as reported by the State of Florida's Covid Dashboard.
 From: https://fdoh.maps.arcgis.com/home/item.html?id=230270972343459a812a1ae8c28574a6

 FL_cases_by_day_for_timeseries_analysis_to_csv.ipynb is a Google Colaboratory notebook which anyone can use to download the daily reported Covid cases for each County in Florida as reported by the State of Florida's Covid Dashboard.
 From: https://fdoh.maps.arcgis.com/home/item.html?id=452ab45aaa714042b3d61c741f851d5a